Islamic Geometry with Fariba AbedinVIEW EVENT DETAILS

 Fariba Abedin received her Bachelor of Fine Arts in Architecture from Massachusetts College of Art and her Master of Science in Education from Connecticut State University.
 Iranian born, Fariba was exposed to the rich culture and art of Iran during her childhood.
 She still remembers the beauty of the tile and mirror works in the various mosques and architectural monuments in Iran.
 Her art work is influenced by her Iranian heritage, represented in a contemporary style.

-Education and outreach programs at Asia Society Texas Center are made possible through generous funding from Karen Chang and the George and Mary Josephine Hamman Foundation.
+Education and outreach programs at Asia Society Texas Center are made possible through generous funding from Karen Chang, Greater Houston Community Foundation, and the George and Mary Josephine Hamman Foundation.
 Generous funding also provided by the Friends of Asia Society Texas Center, a premier group of individuals and organizations committed to bringing exceptional programming and exhibitions to Asia Society Texas Center.
 This workshop is presented in collaboration with the Museum of Fine Arts, Houston, with additional assistance from the Islamic Arts Society.